HaxbyH/HaxbyHeffordAssignment1/README.md

 Running Search Engine:

-1. Make sure that Search.java is included in file that has the following (pointers.txt, postings.txt, index, TotalTerms.java, WordIndex.txt)
+1. Make sure that Search.java, WordIndex.java, and TotalTerms.java are included in file that has the following (pointers.txt, postings.txt, index, TotalTerms.java, WordIndex.txt)

 2. Run using time java Search < "query.txt"